-A staff-dependent tuition rates application form is available on the Forms page if you wish to apply for reduced tuition rates.
+Complete the staff-dependent tuition rates application to apply for reduced tuition rates.

-A. After reading the regulations and the Application procedures, complete the appropriate application form, submit all required documentation, and submit it to the Office of the University Registrar.
+After reading the regulations the complete the appropriate application form, submitting all required documentation, to the Office of the University Registrar.
 It will be reviewed and you will be notified of the decision by email.
 The deadline for submitting petitions is 30 days after the first day of classes for the term.
 An application can be submitted as early as 75 days in advance of the first day of classes for the upcoming term.